Sharp404/Sharp404/README.md

 ## Hi there 👋

+I'm Sharp, a passionate cybersecurity specialist and CTF player.

+Exploring and advancing my skills in Blue Team operations, with a focus on incident response and threat hunting.

+📫 *Feel free to connect and share insights!*

 <!--
 **Sharp404/Sharp404** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.